t0mg/pd-camera/README.md

 ## Hardware

 The project is based on a [Teensy 4.1 microcontroller](https://www.pjrc.com/store/teensy41.html) that acts as a USB host to the Playdate and communicates with it over serial, including evaluating payloads in the Lua runtime (see [here](https://github.com/jaames/playdate-reverse-engineering/blob/main/usb/usb.md) for more details).
 The Teensy is also connected to an OV7670 camera module via its CMOS Sensor Interface (CSI) built into the IMXRT1062 MPU and using [this dedicated library](https://github.com/mjborgerson/OV7670).
+The images produced are 1-bit, QVGA (320x240 pixels) and recorded directly in the Playdate's filesystem.
+The Teensy takes care of dithering the images in various ways before sending them to the Playdate.

-A battery, custom PCB and a custom 3D-printable case complete the hardware (gerber and stl files _will eventually be_ provided in this repository).
+A battery, custom PCB and a custom 3D-printable case complete the hardware ([gerber](hardware/pcb) and [stl](hardware/case) files are provided in this repository).

 For the detailed bill of material and assembly instructions, hop over to the [hardware folder](/hardware/).